 Exploring Avoidance: When Does Avoiding Emotions Actually Perpetuate Suffering?

 As human beings, we are conditioned to resist discomfort.
 In many ways, this is adaptive and helps keep us protected.
 This becomes problematic when we avoid experiencing uncomfortable emotions that are signaling to us important information about ourselves and our needs.
 Emotions themselves are not dangerous.
-In fact, many of the ways we go about attempting to avoid uncomfortable emotions are actually what perpetuates our long-term suffering.
+In fact, many of the ways we go about attempting to avoid uncomfortable emotions in the form of emotional avoidance are actually what perpetuates our long-term suffering.

 An important function of anxiety is to signal to us when we need to plan or prepare.
 In the example mentioned above, the person procrastinating to avoid anxiety is robbed of acknowledging that this emotion signals to them that they need to prepare in order to do well on this test.
 Studying and preparing may mean having to feel the anxiety intensely in the short term, but it also will likely yield a better result on the exam.
 More importantly, it will teach this student that they are capable of managing anxiety and equipped to do so when the next test arises.

 In the activity below, you will learn more about the different types of avoidance.
 Consider some of the ways that you may be avoiding emotions and unintentionally perpetuating your suffering.
 Once you gain more insight into these strategies, you can start to develop more helpful ways of approaching your emotions.
 Try writing out your own examples for each of these strategies sot hat you can feel more prepared in the future.

 Behavioral Avoidance (overt and subtle)